Meet the Festival Artists & Murals

 About the Mural

 This mural depicts metal-masked bats flying away from the sun.
-These bats reference Phnom Sompov mountain and its famous temples and bat cave near Battambang, which the artist hopes that all viewers will get to visit some day.
+These bats reference Phnom Sampov mountain and its famous temples and bat cave near Battambang, which the artist hopes that all viewers will get to visit some day.

 About the Artist